cameliapitsilis-lgtm/cart253/variation-jam/README.md

 > - The background of the start screen was made by user3679043 from freepick.com: https://www.freepik.com/premium-vector/
 abstract-retro-pixel-art-80s-background-eps-10-vector-graphics_18568568.htm?epik=dj0yJnU9cklDOTBFUEtrbEdmNDZ6Q3lLWHl6XzZVYzRGWVdRdmcmcD0wJm49cTlVOG5fZnZBSVRoVUsyd3ZEcloxZyZ0PUFBQUFBR2tNSEVZ

+> - The background of the different modes was taken from pinterest: https://uk.pinterest.com/pin/758152918542245462/

-> - The background of the greek oracle mode was taken from tumblr: https://24.media.tumblr.com/tumblr_md0g8pEBPX1qbzzgco1_500.png
+> - The acropolis of the greek oracle mode was taken from tumblr: https://24.media.tumblr.com/tumblr_md0g8pEBPX1qbzzgco1_500.png

-> - The background of the chinese fortune mode was taken from pinterest: https://uk.pinterest.com/pin/758152918542245462/
+> - The castle of the chinese fortune mode was taken from vectorstock: https://www.vectorstock.com/royalty-free-vector/pixel-japanese-temple-detailed-isolated-vector-22763654

+> - The pyramids of the egyptian rebirth mode was taken from vecteezy: https://www.vecteezy.com/vector-art/13210962-pyramids-in-egypt-desert-8bit-pixel-background

+> - The castle of the western fairy tale mode was taken from reddit: https://www.reddit.com/r/PixelArt/comments/o63ysf/my_first_pixel_art_a_castle/

 > - The coins in the chinese fortune mode was downloaded from nicepng.com :https://www.nicepng.com/ourpic/u2w7a9e6r5r5i1y3_8-bit-mario-coin-mario-coin-pixel/

 > - The golden & purple prophecies from the greek oracle mode was made by the handsomeunicorn from thehandsomeunicorn.itch.io :https://handsomeunicorn.itch.io/fireball-sprite

+> - The Rebirth Sigil from the Egyptian Rebirth mode was made by the Dino Pixel from dinopixel.com :https://dinopixel.com/ankh-pixel-art-20029

+> - The Nile Blessings from the Egyptian Rebirth mode was made by the Hooded Edge from streangriddb.com :https://www.steamgriddb.com/icon/45822ankh-pixel-art-20029

+> - The True Love's Kiss from the Western Fairy Tale mode was found on Pinterest :https://mx.pinterest.com/pin/117938083984075257/

-> - The crown from the western fairytale mode was made by the Dino Pixel from dinopixel.com :https://dinopixel.com/crown-pixel-art-29971
+> - The Crown from the Western Fairy Tale mode was made by the Dino Pixel from dinopixel.com :https://dinopixel.com/crown-pixel-art-29971

+> - A lot of the code was referrenced or taken from https://p5js.org

 > - A lot of the code was taken or inspired by Pippin Barr from https://pippinbarr.com/cart253